Mabtoor-Mabx/Mabtoor-Mabx/README.md

 ## 🔥Food Vision Big 101 Using CNN

-  Build Food Vision Big 101 model using Convolutional Neural network and got 80% of accuracy
+  Built Food Vision Big 101 model using a Convolutional Neural Network and got 80% accuracy

-  Deploy it results on tensorboard
+  Deploy it results on Tensorboard

 ## 🔥Student Marks Predictor

-  Build Student Marks Predictor Model Using Machine
+  Build a Student Marks Predictor Model Using a Machine Learning  Algorithm, Linear Regression

-  Learning Algorithm linear Regression

 ## 🔥Create and Deploy Cifar10 Dataset model

-  Build CIfar 10 dataset Deep learning model and getting 92% accuracy in training
+  Build CIfar 10 dataset Deep learning model and get 92% accuracy in training

-  deploy our model in streamlit
+  Deploy our model in streamlit

   https://mabtoor-mabx-deploy-ml-app-app-kfu92u.streamlitapp.com/